peterhinch/micropython-samples/encoders/ENCODERS.md

 any point in the application's execution.
 Further, a complex function would cause the ISR to block for a long period which is bad practice.

+The use of `micropython.schedule` avoids the problem of excessive ISR blocking but would not solve the concurrency issue described above.

 A solution to this is an interface between the ISR's and `uasyncio` whereby the ISR's set a `ThreadSafeFlag`.
 This is awaited by a `uasyncio` `Task` which runs a user supplied callback.
 The latter runs in a `uasyncio` context: the state of